EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/io.files.md

 ### io.files.loadh

 Load a matrix from HDF5 file.
 Package: Util.IO Description: Load a matrix from HDF5 file.
-If dataset name is not provided than will read all
+If dataset name is not provided than will read all datasets into a structure.
+This function doesn't support